News3 min read

 SX Prestige PHEV AWD1.6T PHEV (261 hp)5$52,990

-Third-row seating (7 passengers) is available on LX AWD, EX Hybrid, SX Hybrid, and X-Line SX Prestige.
-Third-row availability on PHEV trims is discontinued for 2026 — the PHEV battery pack occupies the space used by the third-row fold mechanism.
+A third row (7 passengers) is available on LX AWD, EX Hybrid, SX Hybrid, and X-Line SX Prestige.
+The PHEV is five-seat only — its battery pack lives where the third-row mechanism would go.

 How it fits in the market